 The Equity Market Risk Odometer is our guide for judging risk in the equity market.
-It is used as a guide for investment decisions in The Core Equity Strategy.
-It is composed of various indicators based on leading economic indicators, earnings, technical price action, breadth and volatility.
+It is used as a guide for investment decisions in our proprietary investment strategies.
+It is composed of various indicators based on leading economic indicators, earnings, technical price action, breadth, and volatility.
 Its score can range from +5 to -5.
 Readings greater than 1 are positive and readings less than or equal to zero are negative.

 FC Wealth Solutions and its representatives do not provide legal or tax advice.
 You may want to consult a legal or tax advisor regarding any legal or tax information as it relates to your personal circumstances.

 Michael Fickell is an investment advisor representative of FC Wealth Solutions

 Securities and investment advisory services offered through FC Wealth Solutions, a registered investment advisor.